To build a cold outreach sequence targeting data analysts and data scientists that had better copy and higher performance metrics.

 "Oh, Alex I see you got a new red sports car therefore this means you got money to blow on my product that you have yet to see value in."

-You’ve made an observation without highlighting what's actually important to the prospect.
+You’ve make an observation highlighting what's actually important to the prospect.

 Surprisingly, I found that one-line emails had the highest reply rate and meeting conversion rates, reply rates being on average 6%.